NBCUAS/dcos-spark-thrift-server/README.md

 | spark.local.dir	                    | /tmp/spark |
 | spark.mesos.executor.docker.volumes	| /var/lib/tmp/spark:/tmp/spark:rw |

-The following options are set via environment variables and can be changed as needed:
+Some other options are set via environment variables and can be changed as needed:

 | Config                                | Value |
 | ------------------------------------- |-------|